Who’s at Union Gallery?

 Members

 Meet UG’s members!
-Membership comes with several perks, including the option to be listed in the Member Directory below.
+Membership comes with several perks, including the option to be listed in our Member Directory below, as well as opportunities to participate in members-only calls, like the Stronger Together Collaborative Residency.
 Interested in becoming a member?
 Visit our Membership page to learn more.

 Becoming a member